-Often, organizations struggle with change because traditional change management processes do not consider employee resistance.
+Organizations often struggle with change because traditional change management processes do not consider employee resistance.
 For organizational change management to work, it needs to encourage all employees and not work as a total dictatorship.
-Here we take a look at 5 critical components of a Change Management Strategy.
+Here we take a look at five critical components of a change management strategy.

 Communication is a critical component of implementing change.
-Effective communication needs to be targeted for the individual employee groups affected by the change and focus on how it will affect their daily lives and information they need to know.
+Effective communication needs to be targeted for the individual employee groups affected by the change.
+And it must focus on how it will affect their daily lives and information they need to know.
 An effective communication plan needs to present the right information at the right time, in the right way, and from the right sender.

 Depending on the level and scope of change required, organizations need to have buy-in and support from the matching level of leadership.
 The sponsorship level must match the type of change and the employee groups being affected by the change.
 Having a sponsor is not just a tick-the-box exercise; you need to ensure the sponsor will actively and visibly participate in supporting and encouraging the change process.

 Organizational change management is rarely straightforward.
-By ensuring a structured approach in the change management process, it will reduce the risk of a new system or other change being rejected by the employees.
+Ensuring a structured approach in the change management process will reduce the risk of a new system or other change being rejected by the employees.
 Good luck with your organizational change management process!

 If you would like to discuss our Change Management Consultancy service, please contact us.